DearestDreamWish/Psychosis-Cure/README.md

 If memory, logic and senses were put in a set like a half bubble.
 And if structure, thought, feeling and intelligence in this sequence were put in a set and interconnected in the sequence called F L O W and diagonal not named and additionally between the named connections/links.
 And if sequence, plan and action were put in a set interconnected making a triangle.
 And if from high to low order making a stair The, perspective and momentum were put in a set.
 And if in a half box where top has link and bottom difference were a set.
 Would all these sets then not make a puzzle of the consciousness, which when solved then be able to change a persons psychosis?

-By giving personalized codes, which could be anything, like for an example for personalized codes for a paranoid schizophrenia:
+By giving personalized codes, which could be anything from objects to non-objects with any kind of pattern and combination, like for example personalized codes for a paranoid schizophrenia:

-0 group, company, off, zero, null or organization.
+0. group, company, off, zero, null or organization.

 1 yes, single, no, person, negative, positive, on, one or first.